 • Sérgio Guerra – Post-doctorate from Yale Law School and PhD in law from Gama Filho University

 • Thiago Bottino – Post-doctorate from Columbia University School of Law and PhD in constitutional law from Rio de Janeiro Catholic University

 Academic Coordinator of Master’s and PhD Courses

-PhD in law from Christian-Albrechts University in Kiel with scholarship from German Academic Exchange Service (DAAD).
-PhD and master’s in public law from Rio de Janeiro State University.
-Academic Coordinator of Master’s and PhD Courses and member of PPGD permanent committee at FGV´s Rio de Janeiro Law School.
+PhD in law from Christian-Albrechts University in Kiel with a scholarship from the German Academic Exchange Service (DAAD).
+PhD and master are in public law from Rio de Janeiro State University.
+Academic Coordinator of Master and PhD Courses and member of the PPGD permanent committee at FGV´s Rio de Janeiro Law School.
 Undergraduate professor at FGV´s Rio de Janeiro Law School.
-Conducts research in areas involving the theory and philosophy of law and constitutional law, especially on the following topics: methodology of law, theory of principles, theory of the Constitution and constitutional interpretation, principles of public administration, institutional designs, relations between law and science, and constitutional and theoretical aspects of regulation.
+Researches in areas involving the theory and philosophy of law and constitutional law, especially on the following topics: methodology of law, the theory of principles, theory of the Constitution and constitutional interpretation, principles of public administration, institutional designs, relations between law and science, and constitutional and theoretical aspects of regulation.

 • The administrative state: the origin and evolution of regulatory functions and governance